Mudhal Nee Mudivum Nee: Soundtrack

 The music was composed by Darbuka Siva.
 "Pudhidhaai" is singer Jonita Gandhi's second collaboration with Siva after "Thirudathe Thirudathe" from Enai Noki Paayum Thota (2019).
 On recording, she told The Hindu, "I was given the vibe that it needs to be a little retro and happy.
 It is almost like candypop (genre) in India; almost making one feel youthful.
 Especially towards the end of the song, he wanted a lot of the parts to sound 'freeing'."
 In an interview with The Times of India, Gandhi said, "The song was nostalgic, not just lyrically, but also reminds us to relive the memories, especially during the pandemic.
 Because all we are doing during this time is live off memories".
 The song was released as a single on 21 January 2021, coinciding with a promotional curtain raiser event featuring prominent stand-up comedians and YouTubers.
 The soundtrack album which was unveiled on 31 March 2021, featured six tracks including all the tracks which were released as singles earlier, it also had a reprised version of the title track performed by Shweta Subram.

 Marketing

 Darbuka Siva announced a unique promotional campaign to introduce the lead characters of the film through social media platforms.
 Starting from the occasion of Children's Day (14 November 2019), twelve lead characters and their names were announced by the film's team.

 Release and reception

 Mudhal Nee Mudivum Nee was released on 21 January 2022 on ZEE5.
 Logesh Balachandran of The Times of India wrote, "Over the years, we have witnessed several campus flicks in different languages across the country.
 But only a few have actually created an impact and kindled a sense of nostalgia.
 Darbuka Siva's Mudhal Nee Mudivum Nee is one such film [...]
 Overall, the film is definitely worth-watching and would be loved by the generation who miss their school days".
+Baradwaj Rangan wrote, "Mudhal Nee Mudivum Nee does not have the feel and the texture of Darbuka Siva's music albums.
+As a director, he settles for something easier, more convenient and something more comfortable.
+But because we grow to like these characters quite a bit, all of them, the film isn't a bad watch either".